 This is the primary variety traditionally grown in the Pacific Northwest.
 The percentage of Barcelona’s harvested continues to shrink each year as other varieties are being planted today.
 Despite challenges with filbert blight, there are many healthy and productive orchards important to the industry.
 Average harvest is middle October.

 They are known for their large grade and oblong nut shape.
-The Ennis is a favorite of many, unfortunately they are susceptible to blight and there are not as many acres in production.
+The Ennis is a favorite of many, unfortunately, highly susceptible to blight and there are not as many acres in production.
 Their harvest time is similar to the Barcelona.

 *For current information on varieties and best practices, the Oregon State University extension service is a highly recommended resource.